How to Know Which Carrier(s) are Best for Your Company

-If it weren't for your customer, you wouldn't have a business.
-When it comes to shipping and logistics, knowing your customer understands how quickly they want their products, how much they are willing to pay for shipping, where your customers are located, and usually from where they are buying your products.
-Naturally, every carrier's pricing is structured differently, so you will have to understand how they will send your products and how much they will cost.
+If it weren't for your customers, you wouldn't have a business.
+When it comes to shipping and logistics, knowing your customer can tell you how quickly they want their products, how much they are willing to pay for shipping, where your customers are located, and from where they are buying your products.
+Naturally, every carrier's pricing is structured differently, so you will have to learn how they will send your products and how much they will cost.
 If your customers live in a rural area, you need to ensure that the carrier's last-mile logistics will get the order to your client.
 Does your target market care the most about the speed of delivery?
 You must factor that into your carrier choice.
 Listen to your customer and the data.

 Know Your Logistics

 Are you shipping from a 3PL?
 If so, you may not have any control over which carrier they use.
 Where are you shipping from, and to whom are you shipping?
 Check out our resource to learn more about shipping zones to understand pricing.
 Know your supply chain logistics backward and forward to understand any possible hiccups.
 When you can pinpoint a potential pain point and communicate it to your carrier, you will be more likely to find out how they will navigate a possible issue that arises.
-Know what you need and get what you need with the right carrier.
+Get what you need with the right carrier.

 Know Your Budget

 In any business situation, knowing your numbers is no joke.
 Don't overspend on shipping just because you don't know better.
-The benefit of shopping for multiple carriers is to learn what your reality in shipping costs.
-Sometimes, the numbers are just that, and you'll have to learn to either increase pricing on the products or ship lighter or add more distribution centers to stop the higher zone pricing.
+The benefit of shopping for multiple carriers is to get full disclosure about shipping costs.
+Sometimes, the numbers are just that, and you'll have to learn to either increase pricing on the products or ship lighter, or add more distribution centers to stop the higher zone pricing.
 Not sure how to budget for profit?
 Check out this resource to learn more.

 Know the Small Carriers